-The aim of the WorldWideWattle is to deliver authoritative information relating to Australian species of Acacia in order to inform, educate and promote the conservation, utilisation and enjoyment of this important group of plants.
-The information presented here is intended for use by a wide range of users, both professional and amateur, including taxonomists, ecologists, foresters, etc. to school children and others who simply want to learn more about this fascinating genus.
+The aim of the WorldWideWattle is to deliver authoritative information relating to species of Acacia sens. lat. in order to inform, educate and promote the conservation, utilisation and enjoyment of this important group of plants.

-Acacia is the largest group of woody plants in Australia, with around 1 000 species currently recognized (these are generally known by the common name of Wattle).
-Many of these species are grown, not only within Australia but also world wide, for economic, environmental and social reasons.
+Despite its name WorldWideWattle is global in scope.
+While much of the information under Info Gallery deals with Australia (where many Acacia species are known by the common name of Wattle) the Species Gallery deals with species world wide.
+Furthermore, Acacia is the largest group of woody plants in Australia, with more than 1,000 species currently recognized; many of these species are grown, not only within Australia but also world wide, for economic, environmental and social reasons.
 These are the reasons for naming the site WorldWideWattle.

-The stakeholders of World Wide Wattle are extremely grateful to the many people who have helped us developthis site.
+The stakeholders of World Wide Wattle are extremely grateful to the many people who have helped us develop and maintain this site.
 We therefore wish to acknowledge the professional assistance provided by the following individuals and institutions, and to thank them for their contribution.

 We are very appreciative of the assistance received from a number of specialists.
-In particular we wish to thank Peter Kelly (Royal Botanic Gardens, Melbourne) for helping Bruce Maslin (Department of Conservation and Land Management, Perth) prepare the children’s section under For Schools and Rebecca Monaghan (Royal Botanic Gardens, Melbourne) for formatting this contribution for posting to the site.
+In particular we wish to thank Peter Kelly (Royal Botanic Gardens, Melbourne) for helping Bruce Maslin (Western Australian Herbarium, Perth) prepare the children’s section under For Schools and Rebecca Monaghan (Royal Botanic Gardens, Melbourne) for formatting this contribution for posting to the site.
 Maurice McDonald (CSIRO Forestry and Forest Products, Canberra) provided most of the detailed information concerning the utilisation of Acacia.
 Much of this utilisation content was originally prepared for the web by the Australian Biological Resources Study (Department of the Environment and Heritage, Canberra) and that organization is gratefully acknowledged for allowing us to use it here on World Wide Wattle.
 Dr Laurence Mound (CSIRO, Division of Entomology, Canberra) provided the essay on Acacia Thrips and Mrs Marion Simmons (Legana, Tasmania) contributed the chapter on the Cultivation of Wattles.
-John Maslin (Fremantle, Western Australia) prepared the distribution maps, Thais Eisen (Brisbane, Queensland) provided information and other content concerning the Acacia Study Group, Joy Wornes (Wubin, Western Australia) contributed her original poetry and Jack Lane (Hyden, Western Australia) provided information and photographs of Acacia lanei.
+Kimberly Maslin (South Perth, Western Australia) prepared the distribution maps, Joy Wornes (Wubin, Western Australia) contributed her original poetry and Jack Lane (Hyden, Western Australia) provided information and photographs of Acacia lanei.
 Helen Dempsey and Jenni Goldsworthy (Dept. of Prime Minister and Cabinet, Canberra) provided advice and other assistance concerning the Australian Coat of Arms and the Australian Honours and Awards.
 Murray Fagg (Australian National Botanic Gardens, Canberra) assisted with various content located under the Symbolic Usage of Acacia.
 Except where noted below the remaining content of the site was prepared by Bruce Maslin.

 Regarding Species Gallery, the Department of Conservation and Land Management would like to thank Mary Colreavy (Director, Australian Biological Resources Study, Department of the Environment and Heritage, Canberra), Nicholas Alexander (Managing Publisher, CSIRO Publishing, Melbourne) and the WATTLE custodians for allowing us to post the species fact sheets that were originally published on the WATTLE CD ROM.
 The almost 1 200 descriptions that are delivered here were expertly prepared for presentation on World Wide Wattle by Robyn Lawrence (Australian Biological Resources Study, Canberra).
 We would also like to thank the following artists whose beautiful images appear on these pages: Margaret Pieroni, Marion Simmons, Grace Lithgow, Terry Tame, Kevin Thiele, Wil Smith, Marion Westmacott, Ludwick Dutkiewicz, Gilbert Dashorst, Suzanne Curry, John Rainbird, Anita Barley, Leon Costermans, D. Keane and Bruce Maslin.

 A number of people and organizations provided photographs that appear in the Image Gallery and elsewhere on the site.
 In particular we wish to thank Martin O’Leary (State Herbarium of South Australia, Botanic Gardens, Adelaide), Gwilym Lewis (Royal Botanic Gardens, Kew), J. Plaza, J.M.
 Baldwin and M. Proteners (Botanic Gardens Trust, Sydney), Dr Gordon Guymer (Director, Queensland Hebarium, Brisbane), for images provided by that institution), Murray Fagg (Australian National Botanic Gardens, Canberra), J. B. Williams (University of New England, Armidale, N.S.W.), B.R.
-Maslin (Department of Conservation and Land Management, Perth) and CSIRO Forestry and Forest Products in Canberra for images provided by Maurice McDonald and other staff of that organization.
+Maslin (Western Australian Herbarium , Perth) and CSIRO Forestry and Forest Products in Canberra for images provided by Maurice McDonald and other staff of that organization.
 Alun Jones (Community Newspaper Group) provided invaluable assistance with respect to image manipulation.